 I will not make specific recommendations because a manufacturer can change the formula of their products at any time.
-Use this guide to make an educated decision on buying a protein product that is available locally to you, at a reasonable cost and shipping rate.
+Use this guide to make an educated decision on buying a product that is available to you at a reasonable cost and shipping rate.
 I’m not here to make that decision for you.

 A 70:30 mix of pea and rice protein closely mimics the amino acid profile of whey.
 You can order custom blends from a number of stores, I’ve heard good things about True Nutrition.

 Similar enough to whey to not have any meaningful difference.

 Whey is a powdered food source.
 There is no upper threshold of how much protein you should get from shakes, but you should be sensible about balancing solid food with shakes.
 It’s best to think of protein powders as compliments to an already varied diet – supplemental.
 The one serious consideration is that when you are dieting, hunger will be your enemy at some point, so it’s best to limit the calories you drink in favor of real food as this will help.